 International Immersion: Guatemala

-A 12-day immersion experience where participants live in communion with local residents, working on a variety of projects with the San Lucas Mission and Annunciata Elementary School in Chichicastenango.
+A 12-day immersion experience where participants live in communion with local residents, learning about a variety of projects with the San Lucas Mission and Annunciata Elementary School in Chichicastenango.
+More information coming soon!

 Service trip expectations:

 - Attend group meetings and activities before, during and after the trip

 - Participate actively in reflection, prayer and service